 Intrauterine insemination within 2 days of hCG administration

 If pregnancy does not result, in vitro fertilization or use of gonadotropins (preparations that contain purified or recombinant follicle-stimulating hormone and variable amounts of luteinizing hormone) with hCG to trigger ovulation, followed by intrauterine insemination (some clinicians begin with gonadotropins rather than clomiphene)

 A progestogen may be needed during the luteal phase to maximize the chance of implantation.
 Gonadotropin dosage depends on the patient’s age and ovarian reserve.

 The pregnancy rate is the same (about 65%) whether in vitro fertilization is used immediately after unsuccessful treatment with clomiphene plus hCG or whether gonadotropins with intrauterine insemination are used next before trying in vitro fertilization.

 However, when in vitro fertilization is done immediately after unsuccessful treatment with clomiphene plus hCG, women become pregnant more quickly and high-order multifetal pregnancies (≥ 3 fetuses) are much less likely than when gonadotropins are used first.
 Thus, if clomiphene plus hCG is unsuccessful, more clinicians now recommend in vitro fertilization as the next treatment.
-Recent data 1 indicate that women > 38 with unexplained infertility conceive more quickly and costs are lower when in vitro fertilization is done before COH is tried.
+Recent data indicate that women > 38 with unexplained infertility conceive more quickly and costs are lower when in vitro fertilization is done before COS is tried (1).